 A lot of people don’t like the word Mabon to signify the Autumnal Equinox.
 I get it, I’m not a fan of it either.
-I used to not mind it all that much, and even defended it on a few occasions, but I find it harder and harder to do so.
 However, I don’t think that Batman should be abusing his ward over it.
 If Robin wants to use the word Mabon, that’s fine.

 Mabon has been in use since the 1970’s, when was coined by Aidan Kelly.
 (I’ve chronicled some of that history elsewhere, so I won’t repeat it here, but you should definitely click that link if you are unfamiliar with how the word ended up signifying the Autumn Equinox.)
 By the end of the 1980’s it was in pretty much every book about Wicca and/or Paganism.
 I grew up with the word “Mabon” as the first day of Fall, and I believed that it was an old word generally attached to a late September harvest festival.